b-marques/news-scraping/README.md

 Django and gunicorn will run inside a container named `backend`, listening at port 8000 exposed only locally inside docker network.

 The nginx web server will run inside a container named `nginx`, and will listen in port 8080 in its container and binded to the host (Amazon EC2 machine) port 8080.
-It is also responsile for serving static and media files.
+It is also responsible for serving static and media files.

 There is also a `background_task` running a `crawler` builded with `scrapy` to crawl news from [TechCrunch](https://techcrunch.com) and [FoxNews](https://foxnews.com) periodically.